akeneo/pim-helpcenter/content/updates/2020-11/4-Progress-bar-and-time-left-for-your-ongoing-jobs.md

 - CE
 ---

-# Progress bar and time left for your ongoing jobs
+# Monitor ongoing jobs progress and time left
 ::: meta-data type="New" features="Productivity" available="mid-November" link-to-doc="../articles/TODO.html"
 :::

-You are now able to see an estimation of the remaining time and a progress bar for all your ongoing jobs.
-So don't hesitate to have a look at your process tracker!
+Whenever you launch a job, a progress bar and an estimation of the remaining time before the job is completed, are now displayed in the process tracker.
+You can now easily see how long it will take to process a job, to help you better organize your daily tasks.

 ![Estimation of the time left and progress bar](../img/TODO.png)